Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Simulation model and method

-This definition suggests that using $\lambda$ as the leading parameter in a dipolar system makes the variation of $\mu^2$ or $T^*$ basically equivalent from the point of view of the sampling of the parameters space.
-Nevertheless, one must be aware of the limitations of this equivalence under too extreme conditions.
-In particular, we expect that for values of $\lambda$ beyond a characteristic threshold or, equivalently, at very low temperatures, the system behavior will become insensitive to a further increase of this parameter as an indication of the onset of ground state structures.
-Since our main goal is to determine the effects of the dipolar interactions, we have chosen to sample $\lambda$ by taking different values of the squared dipolar moment within a moderate range, $\mu^{2}\in\left[0,20\right]$, at a constant reduced temperature, $T^*=1$.
+We assume the qualitative equivalence of the variation of $\mu^2$ or $T^*$ as a reasonable approximation for the description of the equilibrium morphologies of a filament under not too extreme conditions.
+This assumption has been proven to be useful for the characterization of other magnetic systems like ferrofluids.
+Thus, we have chosen to sample $\lambda$ by taking different values of the squared dipolar moment within a moderate range, $\mu^{2}\in\left[0,20\right]$, at a constant reduced temperature, $T^*=1$.
 However, the dependence of $\lambda$ on $b$ prevents in our model to sample this parameter in a straightforward way.
 In particular, we have a bounded but not fixed distance between first-nearest neighbors in the chain.
-We expect such distance to depend, at least, on either the value of $\mu^2$ and the local degree of head-to-tail alignment of the dipoles.
-This latter dependence makes the value of $b$ unknown beforehand for any simulation we could attempt, so we can not set $\lambda$ directly as a running dipolar parameter.
-On the other hand, it is very convenient to express our results in terms of $\lambda$ in order to facilitate the comparison with other studies.
-Our approach to this issue has been to take $\mu^2$ as the running dipolar parameter of our simulations and, subsequently, to calculate the corresponding values of $\lambda$ by applying Equation (\ref{eq:lambda}), with $b$ being the measured average distance between the first-nearest neighbors in our simulated equilibrium configurations.
+We expect such distance to depend, at least, on either the value of $\mu^2$ or the local degree of head-to-tail alignment of the dipoles.
+This latter dependence makes the exact value of $b$ unknown beforehand for any simulation we could attempt, so we can not set $\lambda$ directly as a running dipolar parameter.
+On the other hand, it is very convenient to express our results in terms of $\lambda$ in order to facilitate the comparison with previous studies.
+Thus we have taken $\mu^2$ as the running dipolar parameter of our simulations and calculated the corresponding values of $\lambda$ by applying Equation (\ref{eq:lambda}), with $b$ being the measured average distance between the first-nearest neighbors in our simulated equilibrium configurations.
 Finally, for each selected value of the running dipolar parameter, four different chain lengths, $N=\lbrace 10, 25, 50, 100 \rbrace$, have been sampled.

-Our simulations have been performed by means of Langevin dynamics.
-The translational and rotational Langevin equations of motion for the center of mass of a given bead $i$ and its associated dipole are, respectively: